WPHP’s 31st Annual Reunion

 - The Daniel O’Neill Family Fund

-As is our tradition, last year generous donors stepped forward and underwrote scholarships for 21 participants/key support’s who otherwise would not have been able to attend the reunion.
+As is our tradition, last year generous donors stepped forward and underwrote scholarships for 34 participants/key support’s who otherwise would not have been able to attend the reunion.
 WPHP expresses heartfelt gratitude for this strong show of generosity.
-As you register this year, we encourage you to perpetuate this tradition by donating an amount that is meaningful to you.
-Thank you so much!

-Whether it is time for the WPHP Annual Reunion, the FSPHP Conference and Annual Membership Meeting, or the IDAA Annual Conference, we want you to have easy access to all of the wellness resources available to healthcare professionals.
+Whether it is time for the WPHP Annual Reunion, the IDAA Annual Conference, or other community events we want you to have easy access to all of the wellness resources available to healthcare professionals.

 IDAA Annual Conference